Subflows with Corbado Observe

 **SDK class:** `passwordLoginFullOperation(autoTrackConfig?)`

 Tracks password-based login attempts.
-The trigger is **auto-detected** by the SDK when the user starts typing into the password input field.
+The operation is bound to the password input field via `autoTrackConfig`, so the SDK **automatically detects** the interaction when the user starts typing.

 #### Steps